QuanDo2000/securityedu/docs/3/AD/Enumeration/information gathering with Maltego.md

 - Don’t reuse password for every website you go.
 - Use two-factor authentication.
 - Change your password immediately if you know it is involved in a data breach.
+- Use password that does not have a pattern like pet names and birthday.